kestra-io/docs/docs/developer-guide/best-practice/README.md

 ## Duration of Tasks
-By default, Kestra **never limits the duration** (unless specified explicitly on the tasks documentation) of the tasks.
-If you have a long running process or an infinite loop, the tasks will never end.
+By default, Kestra **never limits the duration** (unless specified explicitly on the task's documentation) of the tasks.
+If you have a long-running process or an infinite loop, the tasks will never end.
 We can control the timeout on RunnableTask with the properties `timeout: PT15M`.